damianhakert/damianhakert.github.io/source/jobs/edge-lead/index.html.md

 title: "Edge Lead"
 ---

-The [Edge Team](/handbook/edge) lead is responsible for leading the various initiatives that relate to improving GitLab through community contributions and other external projects.
+The [Edge Team](/handbook/edge) Lead is responsible for leading the various initiatives that relate to improving GitLab through community contributions and other external projects.

+The Edge Lead reports to the VP of Engineering.

 ## Responsibilities